ChristineFrancisco/ChristineFrancisco/README.md

 I'm a Toronto-based software developer coding full-stack Javascript applications.

-I am a full-stack web developer!
-I'm currently looking for freelance work.
+You can reach me at christine.a.francisco@gmail.com.

-You can reach me at christine.a.francisco@gmail.com
+I'm currently accepting freelance clients, interesting project opportunities, and cute dog photos.

 <!---
 ChristineFrancisco/ChristineFrancisco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.